Lewis Carroll: Photography (1856–1880)

-He also found photography to be a useful entrée into higher social circles.
-During the most productive part of his career, he made portraits of notable sitters such as John Everett Millais, Ellen Terry, Dante Gabriel Rossetti, Julia Margaret Cameron, Michael Faraday, Lord Salisbury, and Alfred Tennyson.
+Dodgson also found photography to be a useful entrée into higher social circles.
+During the most productive part of his career, he made portraits of notable sitters such as John Everett Millais, Ellen Terry, Maggie Spearman, Dante Gabriel Rossetti, Julia Margaret Cameron, Michael Faraday, Lord Salisbury, and Alfred Tennyson.

-By the time that Dodgson abruptly ceased photography (1880, after 24 years), he had established his own studio on the roof of Tom Quad, created around 3,000 images, and was an amateur master of the medium, though fewer than 1,000 images have survived time and deliberate destruction.
+By the time that Dodgson abruptly ceased photography (1880, after 24 years), he had established his own studio on the roof of Tom Quad, created around 3,000 images, and become an amateur master of the medium, though fewer than 1,000 images have survived time and deliberate destruction.
 He stopped taking photographs because keeping his studio working was too time-consuming.
 He used the wet collodion process; commercial photographers who started using the dry-plate process in the 1870s took pictures more quickly.
-Popular taste changed with the advent of Modernism, affecting the types of photographs that he produced.
+He often altered his photographs through blurring techniques or by painting over them.
+He exerted his agency of this craft by literally rewriting the text created by the image to produce a new dialogue about childhood.
+However, popular taste changed with the advent of Modernism, affecting the types of photographs that he produced.

 Inventions

 To promote letter writing, Dodgson invented "The Wonderland Postage-Stamp Case" in 1889.
 This was a cloth-backed folder with twelve slots, two marked for inserting the most commonly used penny stamp, and one each for the other current denominations up to one shilling.
 The folder was then put into a slipcase decorated with a picture of Alice on the front and the Cheshire Cat on the back.
-It intended to organize stamps wherever one stored their writing implements; Carroll expressly notes in Eight or Nine Wise Words about Letter-Writing it is not intended to be carried in a pocket or purse, as the most common individual stamps could easily be carried on their own.
+It intended to organise stamps wherever one stored their writing implements; Carroll expressly notes in Eight or Nine Wise Words about Letter-Writing it is not intended to be carried in a pocket or purse, as the most common individual stamps could easily be carried on their own.
 The pack included a copy of a pamphlet version of this lecture.

 Another invention was a writing tablet called the nyctograph that allowed note-taking in the dark, thus eliminating the need to get out of bed and strike a light when one woke with an idea.
 The device consisted of a gridded card with sixteen squares and a system of symbols representing an alphabet of Dodgson's design, using letter shapes similar to the Graffiti writing system on a Palm device.